Duct Leakage Test in Camden, NJ

 How a Duct Leakage Test Is Conducted

-To initiate a duct leakage test in Camden, NJ, your technician seals all supply and return registers, leaving only the main return or air handler open.
+To begin the process of a duct leakage test in Camden, NJ, your technician seals off all supply and return registers apart from the main return or air handler.
 A specially calibrated device known as a duct blaster is then attached to the duct opening.
 Its purpose is to depressurize the system so that escaping air can be detected.

-duct leakage test is efficient, clean, and performed without bothering residents.
-Most tests in Camden, NJ are completed in roughly 30 to 60 minutes, and the resulting enhancements can support your home’s comfort and efficiency long-term.
+duct leakage test is fast, debris-free, and completely resident-friendly.
+Most tests in Camden, NJ require only 30 to 60 minutes, yet the upgrades can improve your home’s comfort and efficiency well into the future.

 How to Measure Duct Leakage

 Duct leakage is reported in cubic feet per minute (CFM) per 100 square feet of conditioned home area.
-Your technician uses a nanometer to monitor tiny pressure fluctuations that indicate how much air is leaking through the ducts.
-Understanding this number helps you reveal problem areas, consider enhancement strategies, and validate that your home meets local energy code requirements in Camden, NJ.
+Your technician uses a nanometer to sense slight pressure changes, showing precisely how much air is escaping through the ductwork.
+Understanding this number helps you recognize where issues exist, plan meaningful improvements, and check your home against local energy code requirements in Camden, NJ.

 Cost of Excessive Duct Leakage